fredrequin/nmos_sim/README.md

 NMOS_SIM - Simulation of old NMOS chip using KiCad and Verilator
 ================================================================

-NMOS_SIM is an attempt to run gate-level simulation of old NMOS chips using KiCad 6.0 and Verilator
+NMOS_SIM is an attempt to run gate-level simulation of old NMOS chips by using KiCad 6.0 and Verilator

 Features
 --------